AntonOfTheWoods/helm-charts/charts/supabase/README.md

     - supabase.example.com
 ```

-When `certManager.enabled` is true a `Certificate` resource is created in the `istio-ingress` namespace whose secret name matches the derived or provided `credentialName`.
+When `certManager.enabled` is true a `Certificate` resource is created in the `istio.ingress.namespace` (default `istio-ingress`) whose secret name matches the derived or provided `credentialName`.
 HTTP->HTTPS redirects on port 80 can be enabled once the secret exists by setting `istio.redirectToTLS=true`.

 ### TLS secrets